k3yavi/project-euler/wisdom/text.md

 # Things Rob does different than me:
 1. Project Ideas are very well formulated with the tineast detail possible with every corner case.
 2. Think like Bayesian !!!!
-3. He think on multiple projects parallely while I can concentrate on only one at a time. (idk which is better though)
+3. He think on multiple projects parallely while I can concentrate on only one at a time. (idk which is better though).
+[UPDATE] Working on multiple projects helps connect the insights from one another.
+4. Think about the tineast detail why it could have happen.
+Imagination is the key!!!